-The District taxes "freeport property" without exemption.
+The District does tax "goods in transit" without exemption.

-The District taxes "goods-in-transit" without exemption.
+The District does tax "freeport property" without exemption.

-The District does not grant an additional local option exemption of up to 20% of the market value of residence homesteads; minimum exemption of \$5,000.
+The District does not grant the additional local option exemption of up to 10% of the market value of residence homesteads; minimum exemption of \$5,000.

-The District does not grant a local homestead exemption of \$25,000 for taxpayers, and an additional exemption of \$10,000 for taxpayers who are at least 65 years of age or disabled.
+The District grants a state mandated local homestead exemption of \$25,000 for taxpayers, and an additional state mandated exemption of \$5,000 for taxpayers who are at least 65 years of age.